stephanGarland/minikube-crash-course/README.md

 ### <a name = "prereqs">Prerequisites</a>

--   Install [Homebrew](https://brew.sh/)  (for Macs - substitute whatever package manager you need)
+* Install [Homebrew](https://brew.sh/)  (for Macs - substitute whatever package manager you need)
--   Install [Docker](https://docs.docker.com/install/)  or [VirtualBox](https://www.virtualbox.org/)  (you need a hypervisor; Docker comes with hyperkit, but either will work)
+* Install [Docker](https://docs.docker.com/install/)  or [VirtualBox](https://www.virtualbox.org/)  (you need a hypervisor; Docker comes with hyperkit, but either will work)
+  * Note that with the recent licensing changes to Docker Desktop, you may want to skip this, and just use the hyperkit driver (`brew install hyperkit`) with minikube.
--   Install kubectl with `brew install kubectl`
+* Install kubectl with `brew install kubectl`
--   Install minikube with  `brew install minikube`
+* Install minikube with  `brew install minikube`
--   Install helm v2.x with  `brew install helm@2`
+* Install helm v2.x with  `brew install helm@2`
--   (Optional for Mac) Install gsed from Homebrew and link it to sed
+* (Optional for Mac) Install gsed from Homebrew and link it to sed
-    -   The BSD sed that Macs ship with has some quirks, like requiring an extension for in-place replacement (sed -i'$YOUR_FILE.BAK')
+  * The BSD sed that Macs ship with has some quirks, like requiring an extension for in-place replacement (sed -i'$YOUR_FILE.BAK')
-    -   You can fix this by using sed -i'' to  [perform no backup](https://i.kym-cdn.com/photos/images/newsfeed/000/511/991/3a5.jpg), or by installing GNU sed and making a symbolic link for sed to gsed
+  * You can fix this by using sed -i'' to  [perform no backup](https://i.kym-cdn.com/photos/images/newsfeed/000/511/991/3a5.jpg), or by installing GNU sed and making a symbolic link for sed to gsed
--   Have >~= 20 GB of free space available for the VM minikube sets up
+* Have >~= 20 GB of free space available for the VM minikube sets up

 minikube bootstraps a single-node k8s cluster in a VM (it can also do on-host with Linux, but we're not going to do that here), and is a terrific way to explore and play with k8s.